labdevsrc/FTCollectorApp/README.md

 	echo json_encode($data);
 ?>
 ```
+Note : JSON column key in , must match with User class properties in User.cs

-* Create class that same structure with MySQL table
+* Create User or End_User class that has same structure with MySQL table.
-for Login page, we use end_user table with column id, key,first_name, last_name, password,...
+For Login page, we use end_user table with column id, key,first_name, last_name, password,...

 ```
 using SQLite; // sqlite-net-pcl library directive